-I can seasonally and in bulk, to stock the pantry shelves, teach my children the art of canning and have shelf stable (delicious) foods on hand, at the ready.
+I can seasonally and in bulk to keep my pantry shelves stocked.
+This also gives me a chance to teach my children the art of canning and have shelf stable (delicious) foods on hand, at the ready.
 This helps me use sales and in-season foods at the best price and quality, while keeping the pantry stocked.

 Apples are so versatile that we came up with 27 Things You Can Do With Apples.
 Now, it’s prime time to finish canning those apples and stock your pantry from scratch!